 More recently, the resort has experienced growth thanks to being one of the venues for the 1998 Winter Olympics.
 As a result, the lifts and facilities are surprisingly good and the ski area itself is large.
 Offering 1000 meters of vertical over about 300 hectares, it is one of the largest in Japan.

-The mountain & slopes at Nozawa Onsen are great.
+The ski area at Nozawa Onsen is one of the best all-round resorts in Japan.
+The first-timer area is at the Hikage base where the ski school is located.
+It's well set up for first-timers with covered magic carpets in an area away from the main slopes.
 There’s a decent amount of beginner terrain with three dedicated areas at the bottom of the mountain as well as the Paradise area in the middle.
 There’s a range of runs for intermediates and some steep terrain to challenge advanced skiers.
 Scout particularly loves lapping the top of the mountain at the Yamabiko area.

 The runs might be short, but no one run will ever be the same thanks to the varied terrain – including gullies that provide natural half-pipes, and glades of trees.
 The only downside for more advanced skiers is that the challenging areas are at the top and bottom of the mountain, separated by long stretches of relatively flat terrain (snowboarders beware!).
 But if you’re patient enough to connect some lifts together, you can have some of the longest thigh-burning runs in the whole of Japan.

 Off-piste skiing (within the resort boundaries) is permitted in some areas, and not in others so can get a bit confusing.
 Signs at the top of the mountain indicate that it’s not permitted, and that it’s at your own risk.
-But no one seems to take any notice and we didn’t see any evidence of Ski Patrol.
-Out-of-bounds skiing is definitely not allowed, so if you do get tempted by the tracks leading off the top of Mt Kenashi, do so at your own risk, and be prepared for avalanches and to lose your ticket.
+This area is coloured green on the map and labeled "self-responsibility area" meaning "ski at your own risk" - it's possible ski patrol mightn't help you if you have an accident in that area.

 Nozawa Onsen is great for families – especially those wanting their children to have a more authentic Japanese experience.
 There is a ski school with English speaking instructors and kids will love the resort’s official mascot – Nasuki.
 Nasuki resembles the village’s famous picked vegetable ‘Nozawana’ and is an avid skier and snowboarder!
 He can be found on the weekends at the Hikage base area during the peak winter months.
 The main ski school and beginner base is at the Hikage area, which is easily connected to the Nagasaka area by a special snowmobile train – almost more fun for the kids than the skiing itself.

-You should also be aware that due to the restrictions on development, accommodation can book out well in advance of the ski season, especially around Christmas and the Fire Festival on January 15.Search Hotels and Deals Get your
+You should also be aware that accommodation can book out well in advance of the ski season, especially around Christmas and the Fire Festival on January 15 (every year).Search Hotels and Deals Get your

 Scout Field Guide >